-EU delegations should help to ensure that all member states have equal access to information and a fair opportunity to present their knowledge and expertise to partner countries and also to support the amalgamation of European expertise in common projects, for example, as part of Team Europe (Jones forthcoming).
-DG INTPA and Estonia are jointly piloting a Team Europe portal for showcasing European expertise and helping partner countries to find tools that can help achieve the SDGs, eradicate poverty, address inequality and build inclusive and sustainable societies.
+EU delegations should help to ensure that all member states have equal access to information and a fair opportunity to present their knowledge and expertise to partner countries and also to support the amalgamation of European expertise in common projects, for example, as part of Team Europe (Jones 2021).
+DG INTPA and Estonia are jointly piloting a Team Europe partnerships portal for showcasing European expertise, including through PSE, and helping partner countries to find tools that can help achieve the SDGs, eradicate poverty, address inequality and build inclusive and sustainable societies.